HappyPathway/ai-library-framework/autodoc/dependencies.md

 Pytest plugin for measuring coverage.

-AgentRunResult(output='Based on the documentation excerpt, pytest-cov is a plugin for the pytest testing framework that measures code coverage during test execution.')
+AgentRunResult(output='Based on the excerpt, `pytest-cov` is a Python package that integrates with pytest to measure code coverage.
+Key capabilities include support for distributed testing (with `xdist`) and coverage tracking in subprocesses, including those using `multiprocessing`.
+It is commonly used to generate and manage coverage data files to understand how much code is exercised by tests, especially in parallel or multi')

 **Links:** [Website](https://pypi.org/project/pytest-cov/) | [Documentation](https://pytest-cov.readthedocs.io/)